The Benefits of Cycling For Runners: How To Use Your Bike To Run Better

 Cycling Pros

-• Cycling is easier to hold your heart rate in a lower zone.
+• Cycling makes it easier to hold your heart rate in a lower zone.
 Your heart rate directly correlates to your oxygen intake and affects all heart-related diseases and issues.

 • Cycling has less impact than running.
 There are many more injuries associated with running.

-• You can cover more distance with cycling, which can make the workout more exciting.
+• You can cover more distance cycling, which can make the workout more exciting.

 • Cycling workouts need to be longer.
 Because running takes so much more effort, a 30-minute run could be the equivalent of a 2-hour bike ride (depending on the resistance level).